dy/aligner/README.md

 ## API

-`align(elements, alignment?, relativeTo?)` - align element according to the params passed.
+`align(elements, alignment?, alignTarget?)` - align element according to the params passed.

 * `elements` - a set of elements to align
 * `alignment` values: `'top'`, `'bottom'`, `'left'`, `'right'`, `'center'` (centered align by x), `'middle'` (centered align by y), a number [0..1] to align by x, or array [xAlign?, yAlign?], where alignment is a number [0..1].
 Default is 0 (align left).
-* `relativeTo` is an element to perform alignment relative to, by default it’s the first element in elements.
+* `alignTarget` is an element to perform alignment relative to, by default it’s the first element in elements.